xtremind/leakybank/readme.md

 Reference: https://www.owasp.org/index.php/Top_10_2013-A10-Unvalidated_Redirects_and_Forwards

-When user tries to consult a page that requires authentication, it automatically redirected to the login page.
+When userDTO tries to consult a page that requires authentication, it automatically redirected to the login page.
 After authentication, it is then redirected to the initial requested page.
 This mechanism uses an optional parameter "targetUrl", in the login page url:

 	http://localhost:8080/login?targetUrl=/accounts/100124

-This parameter is not sanitized, so it is possible to redirect the user to an other domain after login :
+This parameter is not sanitized, so it is possible to redirect the userDTO to an other domain after login :

 	http://localhost:8080/login?targetUrl=https://www.owasp.org/index.php/Top_10_2013-A10-Unvalidated_Redirects_and_Forwards